destenson/kalman-filter-rs/README.md

 ## Acknowledgments

-This library was originally extracted from the GAI ecosystem to be a standalone crate.
+This library was originally created in a weekend with Claude Code.
 Special thanks to all contributors and the Rust scientific computing community.